 The best cloud storage services

-Here are our recommended cloud storage services that do well in the areas of privacy and security.
+Here are this year’s recommended secure cloud storage services that can protect your privacy in the current privacy-hostile environment.
 You’ll find a short summary of each service below, along with links to our in-depth reviews of them.

-Tresorit’s business-oriented plans help you to manage and analyze how your employees use the service.
-It is compliant with HIPAA, GDPR, FedRAMP, and numerous other data protection regulations, making it suitable for a wide range of corporate applications.
+Tresorit’s business-oriented plans provide tools for managing users ad their data across the organization.
+The service is compliant with HIPAA, GDPR, FedRAMP, and numerous other data protection regulations, making it suitable for a wide range of corporate applications.

 Check out our complete Tresorit review.

-The next secure cloud storage service we will examine is Sync.com.
-While Sync.com offers plans for every type of user (individual to enterprise), it is probably best suited for individual users.
-Their zero-knowledge infrastructure looks to be as secure as you can get, although they haven’t published any third-party test results or audits (yet).
-If you can get by with 5 GB of storage, and don’t mind the lack of a Linux sync client, you should definitely check out their free plan.
+Number 2 on our list is Sync.com.
+Sync.com offers plans for every type of user (individual to enterprise), but we think it is probably best for individual users.
+Their zero-knowledge infrastructure looks to be as secure as you can get, although they still haven’t published any third-party test results.
+If you only need a small amount of storage (5 GB), and don’t need a Linux sync client, their free plan could be ideal for you.

 4. Nextcloud – The best cloud storage for self-hosting

-Nextcloud is different than the other services we’ve covered so far.
+Nextcloud is different than the other services we’re recommending.

-Nextcloud is also designed to allow you to store your data on your own secure servers.
-By hosting on your own servers, you can ensure that outsiders can’t get at your data while still having complete access to it inside the firewall.
+Nextcloud is designed to allow you to store your data on your own secure servers, or on third-party servers.
+By hosting on your own servers, you can keep all your data safe inside the corporate firewall.
+By syncing to third-party servers, you can get up and running quickly while letting someone else handle the maintenance of your data servers.

-One example of the benefits this approach can bring is Nextcloud Hub.
-This allows you (and your team) to:
+Nextcloud is also very versatile and expandable.
+One example of this is Nextcloud Hub.
+The hub allows you (and your team) to:

 Share and collaborate on documents, send and receive email, manage your calendar and have video chats without data leaks